hankbao/libreboot/docs/hcl/index.md

 For newer kernels, the touchpad works fine out of the box, except middle tapping.

 A user submitted a utility to enable 3-finger tap on this laptop.
-It\'s available at *resources/utilities/macbook21-three-finger-tap* in the libreboot git repository.
+It's available at *resources/utilities/macbook21-three-finger-tap* in the libreboot git repository.